AdobeDocs/commerce-learn.en/help/merchant/shipping-delivery.md

 ---
 # Manage Shipping and Delivery Methods

 Managing your shipping and delivery methods is critical to making sure you're able to get your product into the hands of your customers.
-In this video, you'll learn how to manage your shipping origin, multishipping, delivery fee, and carrier settings.
+In this video, you learn how to manage your shipping origin, multishipping, delivery fee, and carrier settings.

 Who is this video for?